Klaimjht/gmail-dot-tricks/README.md

 # Gmail Dot Tricks Generator

 ![GitHub](https://img.shields.io/github/license/julienawonga/gmail-dot-tricks)

-Welcome to the Gmail Dot Tricks Generator repository!
+Welcome to the Gmail Dot Tricks Generator repository !
 This project allows you to generate Gmail dot tricks for your email address, making it easier to manage and filter incoming emails.

 ## Overview